 Examples of qualitative data

-Examples of qualitative data that might interest investors and businesses are extremely varied.
+Qualitative data examples that might interest investors and businesses are extremely varied.
 These depend on your objectives, the scope of the research project, and the purpose of your data collection.

 For instance, if you want to invest in a business, you may be interested in the comments on social media that mention the company's products and whether the review is positive or negative.